 Rags are pulped in a Hollander beater.
 Neutral pH size (glue) is added at this stage.
-Coloured papers are dyed in the beater using direct dyes from Ciba and Clariant which are ISO 9001 accredited and meet European standards on effluence and toxicology.
+Colored papers are dyed in the beater using direct dyes from Ciba and Clariant which are ISO 9001 accredited and meet European standards on effluence and toxicology.

 Handmade papers are made sheet by sheet, not in a continuous roll.
-Pulp is poured onto the paper mould, a wooden frame with a woven wire mesh cover, which has a second frame, the deckle, on top.
+Pulp is poured onto the paper mold, a wooden frame with a woven wire mesh cover, which has a second frame, the deckle, on top.

 The sheet is formed on the mold in a vat of water.
 The characteristic deckle edges of the sheet of paper come from the thinning of pulp between the deckle and mold.

 The mold is lifted from the vat and the sheet is laid or couched onto a woolen felt.
 Another felt is placed on top and the process is repeated.
 When a pile of sheets interleaved with felts has been made they are pressed to remove excess water.
 Rough surfaced papers retain the impression of the woolen felt.
 Smooth papers are cold pressed between zinc sheets.